HasibulRupok/BabySitter/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to modify and distribute it according to the terms of the license.
+This project is licensed under the [Creative Commons Attribution License](https://creativecommons.org/licenses/by/4.0/).
+You are free to download and use this application, but you must provide appropriate credit to the original authors.

 ## Acknowledgements